 -

-Brian’s body smell cigarettes. (he/smoke)
+Brian’s body smells cigarettes. (he/smoke)

 Exercise II

-Make questions for the following statements beginning with how long.
+Make questions for the following statements, beginning with how long.

 Examples: